Nissan GT-R: Motorsport

-The GT-R competed across a wide range of racing categories and disciplines, attaining multiple successes.
-Notable motorsport achievements came through from its participation in sports car racing, including championship triumphs in the approvingly competitive FIA GT1 World Championship, GT World Challenge and in the Super GT series.
+The GT-R competed across a wide range of racing disciplines, attaining multiple successes.
+Notable motorsport achievements came through from its participation in sports car racing, including championship triumphs in the FIA GT1 World Championship, GT World Challenge and in the Super GT series.
 As well as in endurance races, with consistent top order finishes in the Bathurst 12 Hour, Nürburgring 24 Hours, Spa 24 Hours among others.
-The car was used as the official safety car in numerous motorsport events, such as in the Super GT series, FIA GT1 World Championship, British Superbike Championship, and in the Supercars Championship.
+The car has been used as the official safety car in numerous motorsport events, such as in the Super GT series, FIA GT1 World Championship, British Superbike Championship, and in the Supercars Championship.